libp2p/go-libp2p-resource-manager/README.md

 The base limit (`SystemBaseLimit`) here is the minimum configuration that any node will have, no matter how little memory it possesses.
-For every GB of memory passed into the `Scale` method, the increase is (`SystemLimitIncrease`) is added.
+For every GB of memory passed into the `Scale` method, an increase  of (`SystemLimitIncrease`) is added.

-Example: Calling `Scale` with 4 GB of memory will result in a limit of 384 for `Conns` (128 + 4*64).
+For Example, calling `Scale` with 4 GB of memory will result in a limit of 384 for `Conns` (128 + 4*64).

 The `FDFraction` defines how many of the file descriptors are allocated to this